Peperomia argyreia (Watermelon Peperomia) Care; Watering, Fertilizer, Pruning, Propagation, Problems

 Can Watermelon Peperomia tolerate low light?

-No. Too little light will result in a leggy plant as the plant tries to reach for the light source.
+No. Too little light will result in a leggy plant as it tries to reach for the light source.
 Therefore, if the natural lighting is not adequate, consider using a grow light to increase it.

-Once in a while turn the pot to ensure that the plant receives light on all sides for uniform growth and also prevent legginess.
+Once in a month, give the pot a 900 turn, to ensure that the plant receives light on all sides for uniform growth and also prevent legginess.

 Temperature & Humidity